mattfeltonma/azure-labs/simple-landing-zone/README.md

 The template will take about 2 hour to fully deploy.
 Ensure you have the Contributor or greater on the subscription you are deploying the lab to.

+## Known Issues
-Occasionally the template will fail to deploy at the Log Analytics Private Endpoint deployment step with an InternalServerError.
+* Sometimes the template will fail to deploy in East US 2 at the Log Analytics Private Endpoint deployment step with an InternalServerError.
 Delete the resources and re-run the template if this occurs.
+Unknown as to why this occurs.

 **The template allows for the following parameters**
 * adDomainName - The DNS domain name assigned to the Active Directory domain.